Welcome to the 2025 Biennial Conference.

 Welcome to the SARB Biennial Conference 2023.

-The COVID-19 pandemic has presented a new set of growth challenges for macroeconomic policymakers.
+The COVID-19 pandemic presented a new set of growth challenges for macroeconomic policymakers.
 Following the post-COVID boom, the global economy has been confronted by weakening growth amid high inflation.
 While inflation peaks seem to be behind us, the outlook for monetary policy remains uncertain as central banks assess the transmission of monetary tightening to the real economy.
 Tighter global financial conditions are especially important for emerging markets which have had to navigate the changing global financial cycle while maintaining domestic macroeconomic stability through underscoring the importance of a coordinated approach to monetary and fiscal policy.
 Climate change presents a new challenge for policymakers who will need to take its uneven effects into consideration as they forge a new path for global policy.

 CONTACT US